Skip to content

 TL;DR

-This paper identifies that Concept Bottleneck Models (CBMs) do not enforce a true "bottleneck" — the fact that a representation variable \(z_j\) can predict concept \(c_j\) does not imply it encodes only the information of \(c_j\).
-The paper proposes MCBM (Minimal Concept Bottleneck Model), which applies information bottleneck regularization to constrain each \(z_j\) to retain only the information of its corresponding concept, thereby achieving genuinely disentangled representations and reliable concept interventions.
+The paper points out that Concept Bottleneck Models (CBMs) do not actually possess a true "bottleneck"—the fact that a representation variable \(z_j\) can predict concept \(c_j\) does not mean it encodes only information about \(c_j\).
+It proposes the Minimal Concept Bottleneck Model (MCBM), which uses information bottleneck regularization to constrain each \(z_j\) to retain only information from its corresponding concept, achieving true decoupled representations and reliable concept interventions.

 Background & Motivation

-• The Promise of CBMs: By training each component \(z_j\) of the representation to predict an interpretable concept \(c_j\), CBMs aim to provide both interpretability and interventionability.
+• The Promise of CBMs: Providing interpretability and intervenability by ensuring each component \(z_j\) of the representation predicts an understandable concept \(c_j\).

 • Two Consequences:

-• Ineffective Interventions: Modifying \(z_j\) alters not only \(c_j\) but also any other information encoded therein.
+• Ineffective Intervention: Modifying \(z_j\) not only changes \(c_j\) but also affects other information encoded within it.

 VM CBM MCBM